ffgiraldez/Android-TOTP/README.md

 Building from command line is described on developer.android.com website [here](https://developer.android.com/build/building-cmdline#build_apk).

-On Windows it can be done by executing:
+On Windows signing also can be done by using a script.
+It requires any version of build-tools to be installed in Android SDK, and a single signing key named "release-key.jks" in the root.
+The following commands will build and sign a release apk and put it at `app/build/outputs/apk/release/app-release-signed.apk`:
 ```
 .\gradlew.bat clean
 .\gradlew.bat assembleRelease
 .\sign_release.ps1
 ```
-When using `sign_release.ps1` script, generated signed apk will be at `app/build/outputs/apk/release/app-release-signed.apk`

 To build an apk with IntelliJ / Android Studio, open the project and: